miklevin/MikeLev.in/_posts/2024-11-11-visualizing-link-graph-gsc.md

 this labor is all on the [api](https://mikelev.in/api/) page.
 And all of that is really just to set the stage for tomorrow's work where I hit home the link-graph thing.

+And boy can Claude write a closing paragraph!

+**Claude**: Ah, I see where this is going!
+The Admiral Akbar reference would be perfect here.
+Just like how he used that Death Star hologram to brief the Rebel fleet, you're using these link-graphs to reveal the full scope and structure of a website.
+And just like that briefing scene, it's all about making complex information visually digestible and actionable.

+Here's a possible closing paragraph in your voice:

+---

+It's a trap!
+But unlike Admiral Akbar's Death Star hologram reveal, these link-graphs actually help us escape the trap.
+They're our tactical display of the battlefield - every URL a rebel ship, every link a potential hyperspace route.
+And just like how that hologram helped the rebels understand the true scale of their challenge, these visualizations let us see the full scope of a website's architecture, complete with its own trenches, shield generators, and yes, thermal exhaust ports.
+The real power isn't just in seeing the structure, but in overlaying that GSC data - it's like having real-time intelligence about which sectors are under Imperial control.
+And just like the Rebellion, we're going to keep iterating on these tools until we can make that one-in-a-million shot.
+May the Force be with us, and may our link-graphs be ever insightful.